-Beat the butter with an electric mixer until fluffy.
+Beat the butter in a large bowl with an electric mixer or in the bowl of a stand mixer with a paddle attachment until fluffy.
 Add the brown sugar and granulated sugar and beat until they are well mixed in.

 Beat in the eggs and vanilla extract, mixing well.

-In a bowl, combine the flour, baking soda, salt and cinnamon.
-Add to the butter mixture and beat until combined.
+In a medium bowl, combine the flour, baking soda, salt and cinnamon.
+Add the dry ingredients to the butter mixture and beat until combined.